Northeast Coast campaign (1703): Aftermath

 In response to their losses in the campaign, the French and natives attacked Deerfield.
 The French also wanted to capture a high-ranking man to use in a prisoner exchange.
 In the spring of 1704, after the raid on Deerfield in February, the Wabanaki again attacked Wells and York.
 (In 1712, the Wabanaki conducted another campaign against these villages and towns.
 They killed or captured 24 people in three raids on three villages, one of which was Wells.)

-In response to these events and the Raid on Deerfield, the governors of the northern English colonies called for action against the French colonies.
+In response to these events and the sack of Deerfield, the governors of the northern English colonies called for action against the French colonies.
 Massachusetts Governor Joseph Dudley wrote that "the destruction of Quebeck and Port Royal [would] put all the Navall stores into Her Majesty's hands, and forever make an end of an Indian War", the frontier between Deerfield and Wells was fortified by upwards of 2,000 men, and the bounty for Indian scalps was more than doubled, from £40 to £100.
 Dudley promptly organized a retaliatory raid against Acadia.
 In the summer of 1704, New Englanders under the leadership of Benjamin Church raided Acadian villages at Pentagouet (present-day Castine, Maine), Passamaquoddy Bay (present-day St. Stephen, New Brunswick), Grand Pré, Pisiquid, and Beaubassin (all in present-day Nova Scotia).

 There were also reprisals by the New Englanders against Norridgewock.
 During the winter of 1705, 275 soldiers under the command of Colonel Hilton were sent to Norridgewock to seize Father Rale and sack the village.
 Father Rale escaped them, but they burned his church.

 John March led an expedition against the Acadian capital of Port Royal in 1707.

 The French drew off a great number of Indian families from the Penobscot, Norridgewock, Saco, and Pequaket tribes, and settled them at St. Francis, Canada, as a protection against the Iroquois Confederacy.
 These were called the St. Francis Indians.

 By the end of the war, natives were successful in killing more than 700 British and capturing over 250 along the Acadia/ New England border.